jehna/mailigraaferi/README.md

 This tool generates two kinds of graphics from your Thunderbird email client's inbox.

+Point being, that over a certain limit (2 emails per hour) you can't really concentrate on your work anymore, because it takes up to 20 minutes to get the flow back on after you receive and read an just-arrived email.

 ## How to run?

 You can compile this project with your own data easily: